-Optional for the U.S. EX and Canadian EX-R models
+Optional for the U.S. EX model

-Vacuum dirt and dust from the leather frequently.
-Pay particular attention to the pleats and seams.
-Clean the leather with a soft cloth dampened with clear water, then buff it with a clean, dry cloth.
-If further cleaning is needed, use a soap specifically for leather, such as saddle soap.
-Apply this soap with a damp, soft cloth.
-Wipe down and buff as described above.
+Vacuum dirt and dust from the

+leather frequently.
+Pay particular

+attention to the pleats and seams.

+Clean the leather with a soft cloth

+dampened with clear water, then

+buff it with a clean, dry cloth.
+If

+further cleaning is needed, use a

+soap specifically for leather, such as

+saddle soap.
+Apply this soap with a

+damp, soft cloth.
+Wipe down and

+buff as described above.